federicotdn/pimacs/README.md

 ## Tests
 Use `make test` to run the test suite.

-## Comment Tags
-Since there is so much code to write, some functions contain tags within comments that specify what is missing or what should be done in order to consider the function implementation as complete.

-- `incomplete`: Code implements some functionality correctly, but not 100% of what it should.
-- `revise`: Code implements the entire functionality, but needs to be revised or re-thought.
-- `errors`: Code is missing proper error handling.
-- `stub`: Code does not implement any functionality yet.
-- `tests`: Code needs to be tested using unit tests, or more tests need to be added for it.

 ## License
 Like Emacs, Pimacs is licensed under the GNU General Public License, version 3.